 - Smartcard issuer (administrator) - Smartcard end-user, who use devices incorporating the MCU.
 End-users are not trusted and may attempt to attack the MCU. - Smartcard software developer. - System integrator, such as the terminal software developer.

 The IC manufacturer and the smartcard product manufacturer may also receive ICs for analysis, should problems occur during the smartcard usage.
+After analysis faulty devices are scrapped and destroyed.

 The MCU may be used in the following modes: